 How Not To Have Your Winery or Hospitality Business Lawyer-Up!

-Recently I took an unforeseen hiatus from posting to this blog to tend to the needs of my oldest child02dramshop who was recently injured this January in an automobile accident at the hands of a drunk driver.
+Recently I took an unforeseen hiatus from posting to this blog to tend to the needs of my oldest child who was recently injured this January in an automobile accident at the hands of a drunk driver.
 Like most of the mothers of MADD, I too experienced the anguish that comes with that dreadful night in the emergency room, waiting 40 minutes for a simple word from physicians in what felt like a lifetime of silence as to whether my child was to live or die, while the drunk driver walked away with little more than a scratch.

 It’s horrible to be in a position wherein despite the fact my daughter suffered a brain hemorrhage, short term memory loss, a fractured skull, broken nose, broken ribs, loss of teeth, and deep facial lacerations, I was relieved to hear the words “she’s on a ventilator, but is expected live”.
 Two surgeries later, our family is blessed to have her home and recuperating.
 While her total healing process is expected to take 12-18 months, there are huge economic and emotional losses to recover from as well.